Which hardware to run Home Assistant on?

 Processor | 1.8 Ghz Quad core Rockchip RK3566 Arm Cortex-A55 CPU | (Not included: Raspberry Pi Compute Module 4 (CM 4)) |

-CPU benchmark | 798 | - |
+CPU benchmark | 798 | - (depends on CM module) |

 Working memory (RAM) | 4 GB | |

-Hard disk | 32 GB external flash drive | (Not included: ) |
+Hard disk | 32 GB external flash drive | (Not included) |

 Local protocols | Only WiFi | WiFi, Zigbee 3.0, OpenThread and Matter |